1-to-1 Notebook Program

 We already own a notebook, do we need to purchase a brand new device?

 If you believe that you have a comparable device that meets our minimum specifications, then we will be able to connect the device to our network and support connecting to the services we provide.
 However, please note that if you are using another device, all other software and hardware support is entirely your responsibility.

 iPads are not supported for students as they do not offer the same level of functionality as the Windows 10 notebooks.
 We decided in 2019 to move away from iPads due to these limitations.
 In addition, when teachers are designing curriculum and determining which tools to use, they will be thinking in terms of students using a Windows 10 PC, not an iPad.

 What is the expected life of the device?

 The device recommended has been tested & proven durability within a school environment and should be expected to last 3 years.
 This is the reason why we recommend the 3 year onsite warranty to allow a degree of protection to achieve the 3 year mark.
 Sometimes the device may last longer or it may not last the 3 years, this is generally determined by the level of care provided by the student in addition to regular level of wear and tear.

 It is recommended that students have a carry case or protective case for their netbook.
 These can be purchased through the LWT portal.

 Can students put their own software on their notebook?

 As the owner of the notebook you can put anything on your device, as long as the main function of the device is not impaired.
 The primary purpose of the notebook at school is Learning, so if there is personal content on the device that prevents Learning, the content should be removed.

 We recognise the need to transition from the iPad program to the notebook program.
 This will take place over the next few years until all students have transitioned to the notebook program.
-In 2021 we will continue to support the existing iPads for students in Years 9-12.
-If students are needing to replacing a device, students are welcome to purchase a notebook instead of an iPad.
+In 2022 we will continue to support the existing iPads for students in Years 10-12.
+If students are needing to replacing a device, it is recommended that students purchase a notebook instead of an iPad.